 Several named ranges comprise the Bob Marshall Wilderness Complex.
 The best-known, probably because of their visibility from paved roads, are the Flathead Range in the north, the Swan Range in the west, and the Rocky Mountain Front in the east.
-Other (and smaller) named ranges such as the Trilobite Range, the Sawtooth Range (really a part of the Rocky Mountain Front), and the Lewis and Clark Range are equally impressive at the very least, but those three really define the area and are the gateways to ots vast interior.
+Other (and smaller) named ranges such as the Trilobite Range, the Sawtooth Range (really a part of the Rocky Mountain Front), and the Lewis and Clark Range are equally impressive at the very least, but those three really define the area and are the gateways to its vast interior.
 And although places like Jewel Basin and Our Lake aren't technically within the wilderness boundaries, there is no denying that they belong to this area and possess its wilderness character.

-The Flatheads and Swans aren't easy to appreciate from the road, but you can get decent views occasionally from, respectively, U.S. 2 between East Glacier and West Glacier, and from MT 83 through the Swan Valley.
+The Flatheads and Swans aren't easy to appreciate from the road, but you can get decent views occasionally from U.S. 2 between East Glacier and West Glacier, and from MT 83 through the Swan Valley.
 The Rocky Mountain Front is easy to see and admire from the road because, unlike in the other areas, the paved roads nearby run through the western edge of the Great Plains and offer unobstructed views of the mountains.
 U.S. 89 between Choteau and Browning offers particularly good scenery.

 The Bob is a backpacker or horsepacker's dream, but it is possible to enjoy it via day hikes.
 The Sawtooth Range in the Front is an excellent place for this, as are Jewel Basin and the Holland Lake area on the west side and Marion and Stanton Lakes on the north side.
 Climbers can find gobs of solitude and can follow Class 1 trails to summits or make their own Class 2-5 routes up spectacular peaks named and unnamed.

-To get a taste of the Bob without hiking long distances or committing to any climbs first, try Jewel Basin (Swan Range) on the west side near Bigfork and Our Lake and Mount Wright, both on the west side near Choteau.
+To get a taste of the Bob without hiking long distances or committing to any climbs first, try Jewel Basin (Swan Range) on the west side near Bigfork, and Our Lake and Mount Wright, both on the west side near Choteau.
 As I said already, Jewel Basin and Our Lake aren't officially in the wilderness areas, and Mount Wright is only on the border of the Bob Marshall, but these places have all the flavor and excitement of the larger complex.
 They are enough to satisfy you and make you feel as though you have gotten a feel of the region, but they more likely will awaken a craving for more.